ec-council-learning/AI-driven-Network-Security/README.md

 Exercise Flow:
-1. Data Creation and Exploration o	Create a simplified data traffic file o	Show how to load and inspect the data using pandas o	Briefly explain key features in the dataset (e.g., duration, protocol type, bytes transferred)
+1. Data Creation and Exploration
+-	Create a simplified data traffic file
+-	Show how to load and inspect the data using pandas
+-	Briefly explain key features in the dataset (e.g., duration, protocol type, bytes transferred)
 2. Data Preprocessing
-o	Demonstrate basic data preprocessing steps:
+-	Demonstrate basic data preprocessing steps:
-	Handling categorical variables (e.g., protocol type) 	Normalizing numerical features o	Prepare the data for machine learning
+-	Handling categorical variables (e.g., protocol type)
+-	Normalizing numerical features
+-	Prepare the data for machine learning
 3. Model Training
-o	Use scikit-learn to train a simple classifier (e.g., Random Forest) o	Split data into training and testing sets o	Train the model and evaluate its performance (accuracy, precision, recall)
+-	Use scikit-learn to train a simple classifier (e.g., Random Forest)
+-	Split data into training and testing sets
+-	Train the model and evaluate its performance (accuracy, precision, recall)
-4. Model Testing and Visualization o	Test the model on a separate set of network connections o	Visualize the results using matplotlib (e.g., confusion matrix heatmap) o	Interpret what the results mean for network security
+4. Model Testing and Visualization
+-	Test the model on a separate set of network connections
+-	Visualize the results using matplotlib (e.g., confusion matrix heatmap)
+-	Interpret what the results mean for network security
 5. Conclusion and Real-World Applications
-o	Recap what we've built and how it relates to real-world AI-driven network security systems o	Discuss how this simple model could be expanded in enterprise environments o	Highlight the importance of continuous learning and adaptation in AI-driven security
+-	Recap what we've built and how it relates to real-world AI-driven network security systems
+-	Discuss how this simple model could be expanded in enterprise environments
+-	Highlight the importance of continuous learning and adaptation in AI-driven security

 This exercise directly reflects AI-driven network security by:
 1. Using network traffic data, similar to what security professionals would analyze.